 Throughout the remainder of the year, the pupils would often reflect on their experience.
 Their faces beamed when they reminisced over their protest.
 Our classroom discussions were invigorated.
 Our ICT projects, from creating PowerPoint presentations to digitally recording hip-hop and rap songs, took on new dimensions – including their hopes, concerns, and attempts to make sense of how the local and the global intersect in the day-to-day lives of our corner of Cincinnati.

-It was a joy to see my pupils learn and grow.
-In the previous year, they engaged in the planned curriculum and learned how to use technology as a tool in achieving larger aims.
-They thrived in the enacted curriculum – one in which they took an active part – showing leadership and determination in changing the course of our studies, and in introducing us all to new and uncharted territory.
+It was a joy to see my pupils learn and grow in ways that transgressed the boundaries of our normal schooling experiences.
+The planned curriculum was transformed, and the enacted curriculum – while still meeting the aims of the planned curriculum, introduced both the everyday lives of pupils and issues that somehow often felt “out of reach.”
+They thrived in the lived curriculum, showing leadership, agency and determination as they actively put their knowledge into action, changing the course of our studies and introducing us all to new and uncharted territory.
 They also revealed elements of the hidden curriculum, challenging the assumptions of schooling, of voice, and of power.
-They also revealed aspects of the null curriculum – dimensions of schooling not explicitly or implicitly taught.
 The lessons learned from these experiences continued to influence and shape the way my pupils and I taught and learned with each other.